CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

 4. Close the sign in browser window once the sign in is process is completed.

-5. Navigat back to Viual Studio Code and click on **+** that is next to your subscription to create new Function App.
+5. Navigate back to Visual Studio Code and click on **+** that is next to your subscription to create new Function App.

     ![](images/L04/NewVSazure3.png)